timotejroiko/wetf/README.md

 If a custom atom table is defined, it replaces the entire default table.
 To simply add an atom to the default table, copy it first and then add your atoms.
 This table also works as an accelerator as Atoms in the table are faster to decode.
 Atoms not in the table will be decoded as strings.

+If `atomRegistration` is enabled, newly encountered atoms will automatically be added to the table as strings, making them faster to decode the next time they appear.

 ### Unpacker Limitations

 The Unpacker currently cannot unpack the following ETF types: